War of Independence

 Wilson E. C. Second Lieutenant.
 1st Bn.
 Bedfordshire Regiment Died on Sunday 5th of March from wounds received in an ambush at Sheepnore near Carrick-on-Shannon on Friday.

-H R Cumming DSO was travelling in a convoy of three tenders of the East Lancashire Regiment when he was killed in an ambush between Killarney and Buttervant, killed in the same ambush were two other officers and two other ranks.
+H R Cumming DSO was travelling in a convoy of three tenders of the East Lancashire Regiment when he was killed in an ambush between Killarney and Buttervant, killed in the same ambush were another officers and two other ranks.

 BrigdenWilliam Joseph 5999515 Corporal 1st Bn.
 Essex Regiment